Ash066/TheAsylum/README.md

 * Providing information about the artist for fans and potential fans.
 * Boosting merchandise sales.
 * Promoting book sales.
-* Providing oracle card readings using the 'Asylum Oracle'.

 ## UX